inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 ## 3. Synopsys 28nm PDK:
  The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.

+# Pre-Layout Schematics and Simulations:

+# Simulations:

+## Transient analysis

+1. After creating and saving the 4 bit CLA adder schematic testbench, go to 'Tools' and open 'Primewave' to start the simulation.
+2. In the Primewave select the 'model file' i.e the '28nm PDK's .lib file present in the HSPICE folder.
+3. After this click on the analyses and select the 'tran' (Transient) analysis in the analysis window and give the 'Start Time', 'Stop Time', and 'Step Size' parameters and save it.

+5. Then add the outputs which needs to be plotted by selecting the nets on the schematic.

 # References: